microsoft/nni/docs/sklearn_example.md

 It is easy to use nni in your sklearn code, there are only a few steps.
 * __step 1__
   Prepare a search_space.json to storage your choose spaces.
-  For example, if you want to choose different models, you may try `choice`:
+  For example, if you want to choose different models, you may try:
   ```
   {
     "model_name":{"_type":"choice","_value":["LinearRegression", "SVR", "KNeighborsRegressor", "DecisionTreeRegressor"]}